Quantum Error Correction for Beginners

-The concept of Fault-tolerance in computation is not a new idea, it was first developed in relation to classical computing~\cite{N55,G83,A87}.
-However, in recent years the precise manufacturing of digital circuitry has made large scale error correction and fault-tolerant circuits largely unnecessary.
+The concept of fault-tolerance in computation is not a new idea, it was first developed in relation to classical computing~\cite{N55,G83,A87}.
+However, in recent years the precise manufacturing of digital circuitry has made large-scale error correction and fault-tolerant circuits largely unnecessary.

-The basic principle of Fault-tolerance is that the circuits used for gate operations and error correction procedures should not cause errors to cascade.
-This can be seen clearly when we look at a simple CNOT operation between two qubits [Fig.~\ref{fig:CNOT}].
+The basic principle of fault-tolerance is that the circuits used for gate operations and error correction procedures should not cause errors to cascade.
+As shown in the previous section, gates which couple multiple qubits and measurements which are used to control a quantum operation can cause errors to be copied.
+How do we design operations to avoid cascading errors in quantum algorithms?

+This can be seen more clearly when we look at a simple CNOT operation between two qubits [Fig.~\ref{fig:CNOT}].
 In this circuit we are performing a sequence of three CNOT gates which act to take the state $\ket{111}\ket{000} \rightarrow \ket{111}\ket{111}$.
-In Fig.~\ref{fig:CNOT}a. we consider a single $X$ error which occurs on the top most qubit prior to the first CNOT.
+In Fig.~\ref{fig:CNOT}a we consider a single $X$ error which occurs on the top most qubit prior to the first CNOT.
 This single error will cascade through each of the three gates such that the $X$ error has now propagated to four qubits.
-Fig.~\ref{fig:CNOT}b. shows a slightly modified design that implements the same operation, but the single $X$ error now only propagates to two of the six qubits.
+Fig.~\ref{fig:CNOT}b shows a slightly modified design that implements the same operation, but the single $X$ error now only propagates to two of the six qubits.

-If we consider each block of three as a single logical qubit, then the staggered circuit will only induce a total of one error in each logical block, given a single $X$ error occurred somewhere during the gate operations.
-This is the one of the standard definitions of Fault-tolerance.
+If we consider each block of three as a single logical qubit, then the staggered circuit will only induce a total of one error in each logical block, given a single $X$ error occurred somewhere during the circuit.
+Therefore, one of the standard definitions of fault-tolerance is,

 {\em fault-tolerant circuit element: A single error will cause \textbf{at most} one error in the output for each logical qubit block.}